Lightheadedness, dizziness, and blurred vision are scary symptoms. They could be a sign of subclavian arterial disease.

 - Computed tomography (CT) scan and CT angiography

-Your healthcare provider can help you choose the appropriate treatment.
-Here are some options.
+We can help you with the right treatment.
+Here are some options:

-During an endarterectomy, a surgeon removes the plaque that causes a narrowing or blockage in the aortic arch arteries.
+During an endarterectomy, a surgeon takes out the plaque that causes a narrowing or blockage in the aortic arch arteries.
 This opens the affected artery and improves blood flow.

 Angioplasty and Stenting